dasher-project/dasher-web/readme.md

 browser is Chrome, and maybe anything based on a WebView, it will appear in the chrome://inspect list and the Chrome developer tools can be used.

-Jim isn't aware of any way to do this with an iOS device, although it can be done on the simulator by entering the same address.
+There doesn't seem to be any way to do this with an iOS device, although it can be done on the simulator by entering the same address.
 An alternative may be to set up an intranet that is accessible to the mobile browser.

 License
 =======
-Copyright (c) 2019 Jim Hawkins.
+Copyright (c) 2020 The ACE Centre-North, UK registered charity 1089313.
 MIT licensed, see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).